great-expectations/great_expectations/docs/docusaurus/docs/terms/store.md

 ## Configure

-Configuration of your Stores is located in your `great_expectations.yml` file under the `stores` key.
+Your Stores configurations are located in your `great_expectations.yml` file below the `stores` key.
 Three stores are required: an Expectation Store, a Validation Result Store, and an Evaluation Parameter Store must always have a valid entry in the `great_expectations.yml` file.
 Additional Stores can be configured for uses such as Data Docs and Checkpoints (and a Checkpoint Store configuration entry will automatically be added if one does not exist when you attempt to save a Checkpoint for the first time.)

 Note that unlike other Stores, your Data Docs Stores are configured under each individual site under the `data_docs_sites` key in the `great_expectations.yml` file.